entt-dev/FSM/README.md

 So yes, maybe like 30% speed-up on read-heavy operations when running by grouped states vs. switch case on every agent.
 I suppose this is a good thing when considering that much of the FSM is inspecting other data and not necessarily writing.

-Note: I still think it's too slow for how trivial the transition tests are.

 ### Thread safety